-Whether you have been living with a badly planned kitchen, or have recently bought a new home and the kitchen doesn’t meet your needs, you may be frustrated and not know what to do.
-Or, maybe your kitchen was planned perfectly fine, but that plan was made a few decades ago and isn’t working for you.
+Whether you have been living with a poorly planned kitchen, or have recently bought a new home and the kitchen doesn’t meet your needs, you may be frustrated and not know what to do.
+Or, maybe your kitchen was planned perfectly fine, but that plan was made a few decades ago and isn’t working for you now.
 While the exact scope of the project will depend on the current state of your kitchen and your budget, there are several areas to improve the functionality of the space.

 Most issues with kitchen functionality stem from bad planning.
 This could translate as insufficient storage, not enough countertop space, or issues with the flow of traffic.
 In addition, the layout of your kitchen will play a large role in how easy it is to navigate and work in your kitchen.
 Some of these issues require major renovation.